Public transport in Florence — tram, bus and passes explained

 SMN Station → Ponte alla Carraia → Ponte alle Grazie → Piazzale Michelangelo → San Miniato al Monte

 This is the bus most visitors use.
 Bus 12 climbs from the north bank of the Arno up to Piazzale Michelangelo — the famous viewpoint over Florence — without requiring the steep stair climb on foot (or with large bags).
+See the Piazzale Michelangelo guide for what to do once you’re up there and the best times to go.

 | Stop | Notes |